Special cases of the Multi-Measure Model -- understanding the prolonged inflation: Special cases

 The plots of the relevant quantities for those two sub-cases are shown on Fig. \ref{Fig1}.
 From the evolution of the EOS, one can see that in both case, we have a universe with 3 stages -- early inflation ($w\to-1$), matter-domination ($w<-1/3$) and late-time inflation ($w\to-1$).
 The two sub-cases match very closely in all time, except for the initial moments, when the first solution (A.) posses an ultra-relativistic stage ($w\to1/3$), marked on the plot with a dashed line.

 The evolution of the scalar field $\phi(t)$ in both cases is very similar, except for the first few time-steps of the integration.
 In both cases, it starts from certain value, it has a minimum and then it starts increasing.
 To understand better the movement of the inflaton, on the last plot we show the effective potential (same for both cases), with the starting points of our integration marked with a cross for case A and with a diamond for case B. By tracing the movement of the scalar field, one can see that while case A starts much lower on the slope of the effective potential than case B, it reaches much higher on the effective potential.
 The inflaton field ``climbs up the slope'', i.e. it goes backwards instead of forward.
 This is much more pronounced in case A (climbing to to $\phi=-4$).
 In both cases, the inflaton stays on the slope of the potential -- it does not reach the plateau characterized by $U_{eff}'(\phi_0) \to 0$ -- but it climbs to a much flatter part of the potential.
 This corresponds to what we have previously established in the general case, that the plateau is not accessible for the inflaton scalar field \cite{1610.08368, 1801.07133, 1906.08516}.
-The case C for this choice of parameters repeats essentially the evolution of Case B (Fig. \ref{Fig1}), differing only by the EOS now starting from $w(0)=-1$, while the inflaton field starts from its minimum shown on Fig. \ref{Fig1} ($\phi_0=-4.04$) and it increases monotonously afterwards (no "climbing up the slope").
-For this reasons, we omit showing it on Fig. \ref{Fig1}.